Before you order Distributed Cloud Edge hardware, you must meet the installation requirements described on this page.

 DC power specifications

-For DC power, all power supply lines must be positive-ground Telco-style lines that meet the following specifications:
+For DC power, all power supply lines must be positive-ground -48V Telco-style lines in the following configuration:

-The power draw of a Distributed Cloud Edge hardware rack ranges between 3,000W and 4,000W based on CPU load and other factors, with peak consumption momentarily reaching 4,400W at power-up.
+The power draw of a Distributed Cloud Edge hardware rack ranges between 3,000W and 5,500W based on the selected configuration, presence of GPUs, CPU load, and other factors.
+Peak power consumption can momentarily reach 5,900W at power-up.

-For either variant, each of the independent power lines must have an independent uninterruptible power supply (UPS) capable of powering the Distributed Cloud Edge hardware continuously for a minimum of four hours.
+For either variant, each of the independent power lines must have an independent uninterruptible power supply (UPS) capable of powering the Distributed Cloud Edge hardware continuously for a minimum of 20 minutes for battery systems and 15 seconds for inertial systems.

-In addition to UPS backup, you must also provide emergency electrical generator backup of sufficient capacity to both charge the UPS units and power the Distributed Cloud Edge hardware for a minimum of four hours.
-The Distributed Cloud Edge hardware must be connected to the UPS units, and the UPS units must then connect to the generator backup.
+In addition to UPS backup, you must also provide emergency electrical generator backup of sufficient capacity to both charge the UPS units and power the Distributed Cloud Edge hardware for a minimum of 4 hours.
+The Distributed Cloud Edge hardware must be connected to the UPS units, and the UPS units must then connect to the generator backup via an automatic transfer switch (ATS) or similar system that does not require human intervention to facilitate an emergency transfer.

 The Distributed Cloud Edge hardware rack is air-cooled and requires a climate-controlled environment to operate.
 Your installation site must provide adequate cooling to keep the Distributed Cloud Edge hardware operational.